Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 • Robert Stephen Gomm (1895)

-• John Gomm (1900 - 1972 ): married Nellie Clark (1892 - 1954) at Southall in 1922; Nellie is thought to have had a sister Phyllis and may have had a daughter Grace; Nellie may have been the daughter of James S. Clark 1854 and Larena 1861; John Gomm used to work at the Gas works, and drove a petrol tanker; he died in Winchester, Hampshire; children included:
+• John Gomm (1900 - 1972 ): married Nellie CLARK (1892 - 1954) at Southall in 1922; Nellie is thought to have had a sister Phyllis and may have had a daughter Grace; Nellie was the daughter of William F. Clark 1869 (born Bethnal Green Middlesex) and Sarah A Clark 1870 (born Great Milton, Oxfordshire: Sarah was married previously to "Griffiths",but I don't think there was any children); John Gomm used to work at the Gas works, and drove a petrol tanker; he died in Winchester, Hampshire; children included:

 • Nellie G M Gomm (1923)